Sam Cherry Tree

 The Sam Cherry Tree is very similar to the Bing cherry with dark, shiny, medium sized fruit but it is a little more tart than its sweet cousin.
 The tree bears heavy and is resistant to cracking.

 Site and Soil: Cherries like 1/2 day to full sun and well-drained soil.

-Pollination Requirements: Sam Cherry Tree needs a pollinator and we suggest Bing, Royal Ann, and Lambert
+Pollination Requirements: Needs a pollinator and we suggest Bing, Royal Ann, and Lambert

-Hardiness: Sam Cherry Tree is hardy to about minus 20 degrees F.
+Hardiness: Hardy to about minus 20 ° F.

 Bearing Age: 2 – 3 years after planting.

 Ripening Time: August

 Pests & Diseases: Bacterial Canker can damage Cherry trees.
 Symptoms of bacterial canker are dead branches and bronze colored exudation on branches or trunk.
 Apply a fall and winter copper spray to help prevent damage from this disease.
 To repel birds, you can cover your trees with netting or use flash tape to scare them away.